ideonate/cdsdashboards/docs/chapters/setup/docker.rst

 are fairly small, so the easiest thing is to :code:`pip install cdsdashboards[user]` or :code:`conda install -c conda-forge cdsdashboards-singleuser` to install every ContainDS Dashboards component.

-It also needs Voila, Streamlit, or whichever frameworks you want to use.
+It also needs Voilà, Streamlit, or whichever frameworks you want to use.

 Please see `docker-singleuser-images <https://github.com/ideonate/cdsdashboards/tree/master/docker-images/singleuser-example>`__ for an example, or use the ones created for you already:

-Containing Voila, Streamlit, Plotly Dash, and Bokeh/Panel as presentation types:
+Containing Voilà, Streamlit, Plotly Dash, and Bokeh/Panel as presentation types:

 - `containds-all-basic <https://hub.docker.com/r/ideonate/containds-all-basic>`__ (Standard Python environment)
 - `containds-all-scipy <https://hub.docker.com/r/ideonate/containds-all-scipy>`__ (Extra scientific Python packages installed)

-Using Voila as the presentation type:
+Using Voilà as the presentation type:

 - `jh-voila-oauth-singleuser <https://hub.docker.com/r/ideonate/jh-voila-oauth-singleuser>`__ (Standard Python environment)
 - `jh-voila-oauth-scipy <https://hub.docker.com/r/ideonate/jh-voila-oauth-scipy>`__ (Extra scientific Python packages installed)
 - `jh-voila-oauth-r <https://hub.docker.com/r/ideonate/jh-voila-oauth-r>`__ (More than just Python)
 - `jh-voila-oauth-datascience <https://hub.docker.com/r/ideonate/jh-voila-oauth-datascience>`__ (R language)

-Using R Shiny or Voila as the presentation type:
+Using R Shiny or Voilà as the presentation type:

 - `containds-rshiny <https://hub.docker.com/r/ideonate/containds-rshiny>`__ (R with Shiny)

-Using all built-in presentation types - Voila, Streamlit, Plotly Dash, and Bokeh/Panel, and R Shiny:
+Using all built-in presentation types - Voilà, Streamlit, Plotly Dash, and Bokeh/Panel, and R Shiny:

 - `containds-allr-datascience <https://hub.docker.com/r/ideonate/containds-allr-datascience>`__ (Sci Python plus R and Shiny)

-These are based on the similarly-named `Jupyter Docker Stacks <https://jupyter-docker-stacks.readthedocs.io/en/latest/>`__ images, just with extra support for Voila and ContainDS Dashboards.
+These are based on the similarly-named `Jupyter Docker Stacks <https://jupyter-docker-stacks.readthedocs.io/en/latest/>`__ images, just with extra support for Voilà and ContainDS Dashboards.
 The ContainDS Dockerfile versions are on `GitHub here <https://github.com/ideonate/cdsdashboards-jupyter-docker>`__.

 Options